Me Me Me – Life in Words and Pictures

 I wrote (and illustrated) my own monthly technical analysis series in the (then) top German tennis magazine, Tennis Revue, sold a series to the WTA’s ‘Inside Women’s Tennis’ mag, was a finalist in (the late Gene Scott’s) Tennis Week ‘Great American Tennis Writing Awards’, unloaded my tennis cock-up photos to the BBC’s ‘A Question of Sport’… and other such pointless fluff.

-For the past decade or more, photography has provided a healthy alternative to prostituting my pen, and whilst cataloguing much of the North of England (and beyond) in its best light, I’ve been chipping away at more sizeable writing projects – as you’d expect from a camera-toting word-vendor, very script comes fully loaded with a pictorial list of ideal locations.
+For the past decade or more, photography has provided a healthy alternative to scraping the barrel of mediocrity with my pen, and whilst cataloguing much of the North of England (and beyond) in its best light, I’ve been chipping away at more sizeable writing projects – as you’d expect from a camera-toting word-vendor, written projects come fully loaded with world class photography.

 Hopefully, the best writing is yet to come.